 How to Buy a Car on a Budget

 Believe it or not, there are people out there who still think that buying a car is an investment.
-It’s not.
-Buying a new car is just like throwing your money away.
-Most cars, even cars widely held to “retain their value”, depreciate an average of $5,000 in the first year alone.
+It’s not (unless it’s a Ferrari).
+Buying a new car sure feels (and smells) really good, but even cars widely held to “retain their value”, depreciate an average of $5,000 in the first year alone.

 If you’re buying a car on a tight budget, purchasing a brand new car may be out of the question.
 That being said, you’ll be making a more sound financial decision if you choose a used car.

 What Are the Maintenance Costs?

 In the good old days when you purchased a car you had an idea of what maintenance tasks you could handle yourself (windshield washer fluid top-up) and which tasks would require professional assistance (gearbox replacement).
 Changing headlamp bulbs, for example, used to be a fairly simple procedure.
 Today, some vehicle models require body panels to be removed and may even require specialist tools.
 As more cars are electronic, figuring things out on your own simply won’t work for many modern cars.
 Cue: the garage visit…

 Remember, your local mechanic is paid hourly, plus the cost of parts.
 If changing a headlight involves that much work, it will take more time … and that’s an added cost.
 Also, don’t be afraid to ask your salesperson (or research online) about other unusual maintenance costs.
 For example, some sports cars require a specific type of tire and those tires need to be replaced more often than normal tires.
 Maintenance costs like these can make an affordable car become an expensive car very easily.